Gaius-Augustus/Augustus/docs/INSTALL.md

 ## Troubleshooting

 The proposed solutions have been tested with Ubuntu 20.04.
 For other systems/architectures, the paths and commands given may have to be adapted.
+With root rights, you can install the libraries in the default folders.
+To do this, please remove the prefix argument in the configure, cmake and bootstrap commands and INSTALL from the make call.

 ### [zlib](https://zlib.net) - library for compression methods